TheRealMopcornPuncher/VoltCore/CAPTAINSLOG.md

 - Design a CoreXY frame in CAD, ensuring it satisfies a small size profile (X and Y dimensions are 6-7 inches).
 - Simulate motion system (belt routing, pulley positioning, etc.).
-- Plan the mounting locations for electronics and battery.
+- Plan the mounting locations for electronics and batteries.
 - **Finalize the design and order all necessary parts.**

 **Deadline: April 14** _(All Parts Arrived & Assembly Begins)_